 The COVID-19 vaccines and boosters are vitally important, but there are other immunizations that are necessary for older adults as well.
-Encouraging an older loved one to keep up with their vaccine schedule is especially important because they are at a higher risk of severe illness.
-Nightingale Homecare, a leading Phoenix home care agency, shares the latest recommendations for vaccines for older adults to help you or an aging loved one protect against serious illness.
+Encouraging a senior to keep up with their vaccine schedule is especially important because they are at a higher risk of severe illness.
+Nightingale Homecare, shares the latest recommendations for vaccines for older adults to help you or an aging loved one protect against serious illness.

 Why Are Vaccines Important as We Age?